cse110-fa21-group23/cse110-fa21-group23/source/doc.md

       - Updated functions for tap mode and bookmark.

       - Renamed the variable main to container in RecipePage.js to avoid confusion with mainDiv.

+    Name: Suditi Bhatt
+    - Filed edited: recipe-template.html, recipe-page.css
+    - Notes:
+      - Added the id for the clear-checkboxes again for now to recenter it.